 At Yale Medicine such patients may be admitted into these intensive care units (ICUs):

-Cardiac Surgical ICU: Provides care for postoperative cardiac surgical patients (for example, patients who have undergone valve surgery or coronary bypass surgery).
+Cardiac Surgical ICU: Provides care for cardiac surgical patients (for example, patients who have undergone valve surgery or coronary bypass surgery).

-General Surgical ICU: Provides care for postoperative general surgical patients (for example, patients with severe trauma, and patients who have undergone major chest, abdominal or orthopedic surgery).
+General Surgical ICU: Provides care for general surgical patients (for example, patients with severe trauma, and patients who have undergone major chest, abdominal or orthopedic surgery).

 How does critical care anesthesiology work?